hugsy/pwn--/README.md

 ### Better start

 Or better, use Visual Studio and add it via the GUI (this approach has the huge advantage that you can rely on IntelliSense for auto-completion).
-In VS, go to right click on your project in the `Solution Explorer` -> `Properties`, then:
+In Visual Studio, right click on your project in the `Solution Explorer` -> `Properties`, then:
  - add `pwn++` location to `C/C++`->`General`->`Additional Include Directories`
  - add `pwn++` library location to `Linker`->`General`->`Additional Libraries Directories`